LABEL / PR / SHOP / CONTACT

 Sam Wilkes - Public Records Performance - Wilkes Records 003

-It’s August 2022.
+It’s the first week of August 2022 in New York City.
+It is unbelievably hot.
 Bassist and composer Sam Wilkes learns through his bandmate, Will Graefe, that avant-garde stalwart Shahzad Ismaily wants to sit in during their upcoming performance at Brooklyn’s Public Records.
 Shahzad is a legend, but Wilkes is nonplussed at the request.
-This is Wilkes' first headline show in his birthplace of New York City and the setlist is set.
+This is Wilkes' first headline show in his birthplace of New York City, and the setlist is set.
 Anyway, he doesn't typically take impromptu guests.
-After mulling it over for a day, Wilkes delivers an ultimatum: If Shahzad is willing to play the soprano voice in the three-part harmony of the outro guitar solo from "The Boys Are Back in Town" on his synth during set-closer "TODAY," he can join in.
-Perhaps unsurprisingly, Shahzad obliges, and they set up a rehearsal date.
+After mulling it over for a day, Wilkes delivers an ultimatum: If Shahzad is willing to play the soprano voice in the three-part harmony of the outro guitar solo from "The Boys Are Back in Town" on his synth during set-closer "Today," he can join in.
+Perhaps unsurprisingly, Shahzad enthusiastically obliges, and they set up a rehearsal date.

-Flip on the last track of side B of Public Records Performance (out 10/24 on Wilkes Records) and you'll hear the lick emerge from Wilkes' own composition like chickweed between bricks.
-It's jarring, yet so perfectly ingrained in the music that you'd think Wilkes came up with the melody himself, or else invented independently.
-Days before the performance, at the rehearsal between Wilkes, Graefe, and Shahzad, the latter showed up shirtless, holding his Moog Rogue in one arm and a to-go stack of plain buckwheat pancakes in the other.
-Graefe introduced them, and a vibe was midwifed into the world.
-When Wilkes and his band took the stage at Public Records that fateful Saturday, it was only broadcast for the first time.
+Flip on the last track of side B of Public Records Performance (out 10/17 on Wilkes Records) and you'll hear the lick emerge from Wilkes' own composition like a sudden storm.
+As with all Wilkes' work, this was as much preparation as intuition.
+Days before the performance, at the rehearsal between Wilkes and Graefe, a shirtless Shahzad showed up holding his Moog Rogue in one arm and a to-go stack of plain buckwheat pancakes in the other.
+Graefe finally introduced the two, and there the vibe was midwifed into the world.
+Onstage at Public Records, that chemistry was broadcast for the first time.

-Public Records Performance is a transmission from that sweltering evening, where the sold-out crowd in the venue's plywood-panelled Sound Room inspired the kind of restless energy you can't rehearse for.
-At 27 minutes and 7 songs, the album is short by concert standards.
-But it hits like a full-length, a snappy document of a musician at the height of a prolific streak.
+Public Records Performance is a dispatch from that sweltering evening on August 6th, 2022, where the sold-out crowd in the venue's plywood-panelled Sound Room inspired the kind of restless energy you can't rehearse for.
+At 27 minutes and 7 songs, the album is a concise but expansive document of a musician at the height of a prolific streak.
 At this point in the summer of 2022, Wilkes had already recorded both The Doober—his duo album with saxophonist and frequent collaborator Sam Gendel—and played bass on Louis Cole’s symphonic opus Nothing.
 Perhaps because of that, Public Records Performance doesn’t bear the burden of a grand unveiling.
-Songs arrive, do their work, and dissolve.
-The band forms a tight, conversational unit: Wilkes on Fender bass and composition, Aidan Lombard on keys/guitar (Lombard also contributes writing to the song “Stay Awake”), Will Graefe on guitar, and Craig Weinrib on drums.
-The lush recording, with its sly editing reminiscent of Teo Macero’s work (sharp cuts, quick transitions) offers listeners a peek behind the curtain of a live performance, one that feels brisk and carefully curated.
+The band forms a tight and communicative unit of multi-instrumentalists: Wilkes on Fender bass and composition, Aidan Lombard on keys/guitar (Lombard also contributes writing to the song "Stay Awake"), Graefe on acoustic and electric guitar, and Craig Weinrib on drums and guitar.